nosilver4u/ewww-image-optimizer/readme.txt

 * Feature requests can be viewed and submitted on our [feedback portal](https://feedback.ewww.io/b/features)
 * If you would like to help translate this plugin in your language, [join the team](https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/)

+= 7.7.1 =
+*Release Date - TBD*

+* changed: skip lazy load for LCP images based on fetchpriority when auto-scaling is disabled

 = 7.7.0 =
 *Release Date - June 6, 2024*